magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 ```

 As you see, you're conditionally defining the `url?` symbol depending
-on the feature of the platform at runtime, being it JVM or JSVM.
+on the feature of the platform at compile-time, being it JVM or JSVM.

 ### Step 5